A top continuing education association’s marketing goes from “disjointed” to “dynamic.”

 So what happens when you realize your organization’s marketing efforts could use a little tweaking?
 Or that your recently revamped website was merely the first step toward enhancing your entire branding presence and that the scope of work involved in a refreshed-branding project is beyond your current capabilities?
 You seek out a partner who will listen to your concerns, bring ideas to the table, and work collaboratively with you to match your existing brand while unveiling a fresh and consistent new image.

 This was precisely the case when Learning Resource Network (LERN), headquartered in North Carolina, partnered with The F.P.
-Horak Company, a print and marketing solutions provider, based in Bay City, Michigan.
+Horak Company, a print and marketing solutions provider, based in Saginaw, Michigan.

 As the world’s largest association representing the lifelong learning industry, LERN provides its members with marketing, finance, management, sales, and product development tips and information via exclusive reports, publications, and tutorials.
 There is also an online portal, which serves as an interactive forum where members can ask questions and share ideas with their colleagues.
 With an active community of 1,100+ members, communicating a unified message across web, print, and digital marketing channels is imperative.
 All branding components must be easily recognized by members and prospective members, and marketing messaging must be coherent and cohesive.
 Further, as a thought-leader and consultant in the continuing education sector, LERN’s own marketing collateral must be of the same caliber it suggests to its members.

 In short, LERN needs to walk the walk.

 After a careful and critical review of LERN’s marketing and branding, one thing became clear: It was not achieving the unified presence it was looking for—and that it recommended to its own member organizations.